realvizu/NsDepCop/doc/Help.md

 * To implement the blacklisting behavior, you also have to define an "allow all" rule, otherwise no dependency will be allowed.
 * Only those dependencies are allowed that has a matching "Allowed" rule and no match with any of the "Disallowed" rules.
 * You can specify any number of "Allowed" and "Disallowed" rules in any order.
-* If both an "Allowed" and a "Disallowed" rule is matched then "Disallowed" is the "stronger".
+* If both an "Allowed" and a "Disallowed" rule are matched then "Disallowed" is the "stronger".

 Example:
 ```xml